Friday, June 20, 2025

 Timing: Optimizing Supplement Intake for Enhanced Efficacy

-It might be beneficial to take anticancer supplements late at night and to include a time during the night in your supplementation schedule e.g. 3AM "study suggests that nighttime is the right time for cancer to grow and spread in the body and that administering certain treatments in time with the body's day-night cycle could boost their efficiency{ref|ref}
+It might be beneficial to take anticancer supplements late at night and to include a time during the night in your supplementation schedule, e.g., 3AM "study suggests that nighttime is the right time for cancer to grow and spread in the body and that administering certain treatments in time with the body's day-night cycle could boost their efficiency{ref|ref}

 Synergistic Combinations

 A natural substance may show potential against cancer.
 Still, its effectiveness is often limited by the need for excessively high concentrations to achieve significant benefits (in vitro concentrations not achievable in vivo).
-However, if synergies are present, those same substances may become significantly more effective at lower concentrations.
+However, if synergies exist, those same substances may become significantly more effective at lower concentrations.
 Such combinations of nutraceuticals can also be used to overcome drug resistance or to sensitize cancer cells to therapeutic agents.

 Key Pathways and Processes